 You have to spend one day as or with your favorite fictional character.
 Which one would it be and what would you do?

-That would be Erik The Phantom as written by Susan Kay.
+That would be Erik The Phantom as described by Susan Kay.

-In this book, the author let us see the person behind the mask, the hows and whys he becomes what the world famously known him for.
+In this book, the author lets us see the person behind the mask, the hows and whys he becomes what the world famously has known him for.
 Susan Kay successfully portrayed him as a victim of circumstances instead of a villain, an ugly one.
-In this book you will see his beauty, his longings, his sufferings and dreams, like any normal human being.
+In this book, you will see his beauty, his longings, his sufferings and dreams, like any normal human being.
 In her book, Erik became as real as anyone of us out there and I love him.

 Erik had spoken so many quotable quotes that will stay with me forever.
 Here are the three that made the most impression on me: